 #3: Search Engine Marketing

-Search engine marketing is essential in the marketing game today.
-Opposite to social media platforms, users go to search engines looking for products, services, content, and answers to their questions.
-It is highly likely that a user searching for “running shoes prices” purchases a product if it meets his/her needs.
+Search engine marketing is essential in today’s marketing game.
+Unlike social media platforms, users go to search engines looking for products, services, content, and answers to their questions.
+A user searching for “running shoes prices” is highly likely to purchase a product if it meets his/her needs.
 Meanwhile, it is less likely for someone scrolling the newsfeed randomly to purchase something, even if the ad is relevant.

 What Else?